Robert Fulghum: Novels

 Fulghum wrote a novel in three volumes.
 The first, Third Wish, was continued in Third Wish II, The Rest of the Story, Almost, and completed with the third volume, Third Wish, Granted.
 The novel was published in several languages, including English.

 His next novel, If You Love Me Still, Will You Love Me Moving?
 Tales from the Century Ballroom, was inspired by Fulghum's love of dancing, especially tango, and was first published in Czech (as Drž mě pevně, miluj mě zlehka) in 2011.

 Eventually, his books of essays were transformed into two stage productions.
 The first shares the same title as his first book, and was conceived and adapted by Ernest Zulia, with music and lyrics by David Caldwell.
 The play is based on all eight books, and is an optional musical.
 The second is entitled Uh-Oh, Here Comes Christmas.
 To date there have been more than 2,000 national and international productions of these plays.

 Personal life

-Fulghum has four children and six grandchildren.
-He lives in Moab, Utah and on the Greek island of Crete.
+Fulghum has been married three times.
+He has four children and six grandchildren.
+He lives in Moab, Utah, and on the Greek island of Crete.